Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I want Horizon for my community.
 How do I enable that?**

-**A:** Ask by [email](mailto:info@horizonapp.co) - send the desire name of the group, and what you want the "unlock code" to be.
+**A:** Ask by [email](mailto:info@horizonapp.co) - send the desired name of the group, and what you want the "unlock code" to be.
 We're then happy to create a group for you that you may share with other members.
 [Example social media posts can be found here](/share/).

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)